featuring Mandy Carter, Hooper Schultz, and Mab Segrest

 Chapel Hill, NC

 *This event is free and open to the public!
-Copies of the Spring 2025 issue will be available.
+Copies of the Spring 2025 issue will be available for purchase.

 Mandy Carter is a southern Black lesbian activist with a 50-year movement history of social, racial, and LGBTQ justice organizing.
 She is a co-founder of Southerners On New Ground and the National Black Justice Coalition (NBJC), a national civil rights organization dedicated to the empowerment of Black lesbian, gay, bisexual, transgender, and same-gender loving people.